 Campus Mitigation Protocols

-For essential personnel who are reporting to work on-site and for students who live in university housing or attend classes or conduct research on campus, a number of protocols are in place to mitigate the spread of COVID-19.
-They include:
+For faculty and staff members who are reporting to work on-site and for students who live in university housing or attend classes or conduct research on campus, a number of protocols are in place to mitigate the spread of COVID-19.
+Among them are the following:

-- Individuals working along in an office or room
+- Individuals are working alone in an enclosed office or room

 - Individuals obtaining a service involving the nose or face for which temporary removal of the face covering is necessary.

-- Workers who are required to wear respiratory protection.
+- Workers who are required to wear other respiratory protection.

 - Children under two years of age.